michaelrsweet/pdfio/CONTRIBUTING.md

 ### Source Files

-All source files names must be 16 characters or less in length to ensure compatibility with older UNIX filesystems.
+All source files names must be lowercase and should be 16 characters or less in length to ensure compatibility with older UNIX filesystems.
 Source files containing functions have an extension of ".c" for C source files.
 All "include" files have an extension of ".h".
-Tabs are set to 8 characters or columns.
+Tabs are set every 8 characters, columns, or spaces, with an indentation of 2 spaces in code.

 The top of each source file contains a header giving the purpose or nature of the source file and the copyright and licensing notice: